nmrs/sotd-report/cache/Archive/202410 Software.md

   * Chiseled Face rounds out the Halloween scent list with Ghost Town Barber in 53rd.

-* Tabac is the #1 soap, outperforming it's nearest competition by over 300%, but the artisans still control the top of the maker's table with B&M, Mammoth, and Spearhead leading the pack.
+* Tabac is the #1 soap, outperforming it's nearest competition by over 300%, but the artisans still control the top of the maker's table with B&M, Stirling, Mammoth, and Spearhead leading the pack.

 * In the diversity contest it's again not a contest, with B&M and Stirling leveraging the depth of their relative catalogs to dominate the competition.